qiscus/qiscus-chat-sdk-ios-sample/README.md

 ## Security Disclosure

-If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to juang@qiscus.co.
+If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to contact.us@qiscus.com.
 Please do not post it to a public issue.